 Khmer is the official language of Cambodia however you’ll be able to get by easily in the cities and tourist areas of Cambodia where English is more commonly used and understood.

 A 30-day tourist visa is required for all visitors.
 Visas are available on arrival for $30 however if you are entering the country across a border (for example, from Bangkok), obtaining a Visa can be difficult.
 There are lots of local shops that will charge you more for a “quicker” visa.

-To save the frustration, you can also opt to apply and obtain your visa beforehand – the e-visa is available online and takes just three days to process.
+To save frustration, you can also opt to apply and obtain your visa beforehand – the e-visa is available online and takes just three days to process.

 Safety in Cambodia

-The Khmer people are welcoming and friendly, we found the people we interacted with in Cambodia to be some of the warmest and helpful people we met during our South East Asia travels.
+The Khmer people are welcoming and friendly, we found the people we interacted with in Cambodia to be some of the warmest and most helpful people we met during our South East Asia travels.

 Additionally, if you are visiting rural areas of Cambodia, stay with your guide and don’t wander off.
 Cambodia is home to unexploded mines still, so whilst not common, it is best to stick with your guide and don’t walk through jungles by yourself.

 As for all trips, travel insurance is a must.
-There are some fun activities to enjoy whilst in Cambodia and you will want to them, safe in the knowledge that you are insured should anything go wrong.
+There are some fun activities to enjoy whilst in Cambodia and you will want to do them, safe in the knowledge that you are insured should anything go wrong.

 Getting around Cambodia

 There are various ways to get around the cities of Cambodia and to and from the different cities and towns across the country.
 Getting from Siem Reap airport to the city centre is easy and staying central means you can walk to most bars and restaurants.